The cheapest Tesla is even cheaper for 2021, while the most expensive Tesla gets even pricier.

 Unfortunately for Tesla buyers, the company's federal tax credit granted to EV buyers expired at the end of 2019.
 Here’s what you’ll have to pay to get behind the wheel of all present and future Tesla models, including the Model S, Model X, Model 3, and Model Y, as well as the upcoming Cybertruck and Semi and the future Roadster.
 That said, be aware that the company tweaks its pricing from time to time.

 Though Tesla wasn’t the first automaker to build an electric car, it did something no other company could achieve – it made them cool.
 Fronted by renegade founder and CEO Elon Musk, the company burst onto the scene with its first electric car, the Roadster, for the 2008 model year.
 Essentially an electrified version of the Lotus Elise, it delivered uncanny performance to go along with its low-slung exotic-car styling, and what then seemed like an improbable 220-mile range on a charge.

-Though that was a niche model, Tesla’s next electric car, the Model S quickly became a status symbol among upscale suburbanites for its emissions-free performance and it’s decidedly high tech-nature.
-The company followed up with the Model X sport-utility vehicle, and the reasonably affordable – not to mention highly successful – Model 3 compact sedan.
-It’s latest EV, the Model Y crossover sport-utility vehicle, was introduced in early 2020.
+Though that was a niche model, Tesla’s next electric car, the Model S quickly became a status symbol among upscale suburbanites for its emissions-free performance and decidedly high tech-nature.
+The company followed up with the Model X sport-utility vehicle and the reasonably affordable – not to mention highly successful – Model 3 compact sedan.
+Its latest EV, the Model Y crossover sport-utility vehicle, was introduced in early 2020.
 Coming models include a reborn version of the Roadster and the wildly styled Cybertruck electric pickup.